-In fact, there are two conceptually-distinct ways this is done, one most in vogue in the earlier days of the step by step system, and another most commonly used in "modern" times (since perhaps 1930).
+In fact, this is only one of two conceptually-distinct ways this is done, one (the "line switch" approach) most in vogue in the earlier days of the step-by-step system, and another (the "line finder" approach )most commonly used in "modern" times (since perhaps 1930).
 I will only discuss this latter approach in this article.
-It involves a switch, quite different than a selector or connector (although with the familiar mechanism), called (very aptly) a line finder.

-In figure 8, we see the entire 5-digit switch train, now with a new ingredient, the line circuit, which we didn't see before (although it was of course at work in the process we saw).
+It involves a switch, quite different than a selector or connector (although with the familiar mechanism), called (very aptly, and as I telegraphed above)) a line finder.
+In Figure 8, we see the entire 5-digit switch train, now with a new ingredient, the line circuit, which we didn't see before (although it was of course at work in the process we saw).